LeonisX/yoda-stories-translation-tool/documents/demo.md

 * World Control
 * S&tatistics

+Loading and saving gameplay is completely blocked.

-Moreover, even if you activate them, the game will turn them off again during the boot process.
+Moreover, even if they are enabled in the PE resource editor, the game will disable them again during the loading process.

 **Startup screen**